Restriction diets are useful when trying to manage symptoms related to the gut, and the low oxalate diet is no exception. We see this in people:

 But this isn’t because oxalate doesn’t enter the cells in the small intestine, it does.
 The small intestine and proximal colon have a high expression of SLC26A6 that pumps oxalate back in to the gut.
-Thus, these portions of the gut are cause a net oxalate secretion back in to it, while the distal colon has net absorption…sort of.
+Thus, these portions of the gut cause net oxalate secretion, or removal.
+The distal colon has net absorption…sort of.
 Back to that in a minute

-So increased oxalate absorption, as seen in secondary/enteric hyperoxaluria probably has something to do with SLC26A^, right?
+So increased oxalate absorption, as seen in secondary/enteric hyperoxaluria probably has something to do with SLC26A6, right?
 Absolutely.
 In a nice little study in mice, obese mice excreted 3.3x more oxalate in their urine than healthy controls.
 This was not due to changes in diet because the mice were pair-fed, meaning their diets were identical.

-The obese mice had an 80% reduction in SLC26A6 activity in their jejunum, the middle portion of the small intestine, when compared to the healthy mice.
-This led to net oxalate absorption in the jejunum of obese mice whereas the healthy mice had net oxalate secretion back in to the gut.
+The obese mice had an 80% reduction in SLC26A6 activity in their jejunum when compared to the healthy mice.
+This led to net oxalate absorption in obese mice; the healthy mice had net oxalate secretion back in to the gut.
 Must be the genes, right?
 Not so much.

 Treating healthy jejunal tissue with the same inflammatory soup that one would experience with obesity leading to excess lipopolysaccharide(LPS) in the gut dramatically decreased expression of SLC26A6.
 This decreased jejunal secretion by 46%, converting the jejunum in to a net oxalate absorber.
 AND I MUST EMPHASIZE THIS: INFLAMMATION CAUSED THE OXALATE PROBLEM, THE OXALATE PROBLEM DIDN’T CAUSE THE INFLAMMATION!!!